jeacovy/gifme-readme/README.md

 Good question.
 The goal is to provide engineering teams with an easy way to add pazzaz to their README files.
 That's litteraly it!

 ###### **What about a use case?**
 Perfect for pipeline builds.
 Imagine a unqiue GIF generated each time you release.
-Something to match your awesome, unique, and over thought up release name *(yes, I said it!)*.
+Something to match your awesome, unique, and overly thought up release name *(yes, I said it!)*.

 ###### **Why can't I just copy and paste?**
 Let's think about that.
 You would have to find a GIF, copy, and paste.
 Oh yeah, then lets save it...
-Where as this does it all for you, without you having to think.
+Where as this does it all for you, without having to think.
 What more could you ask for?

 But seriously though, who would want to do such a mondane task?
 Gross.